AnderGoig/SwiftInstagram/README.md

 ### Data retrieval

-See the endpoints docs for more on these methods: http://instagr.am/developer/endpoints/
+See the endpoints docs for more on these methods: http://instagr.am/developer/endpoints/.

+Also, a **more detailed documentation** of all the functions can be found [here](https://andergoig.github.io/SwiftInstagram/Classes/Instagram.html).

 All of the following functions are very similar and straightforward, here's an example of retrieving recent media: